-Any employee who is on authorized unpaid leave may continue his/her term life and accidental death plan via direct monthly payments to the State Health Care Authority.
+Any employee who is on authorized unpaid leave may continue their term life and accidental death plan via direct monthly payments to the State Health Care Authority.
 Employees on such leave must make written arrangements with Human Resources.

-Any employee who is on layoff status shall be allowed to continue his/her participation in College medical and/or dental programs via direct monthly payments to the State Health Care Authority, to the extent provided by law.
+Any employee who is on layoff status shall be allowed to continue their participation in College medical and/or dental programs via direct monthly payments to the State Health Care Authority, to the extent provided by law.
 Such employees must make written arrangements with Human Resources.